UK General Data Protection Regulation (UK GDPR)

 If you store or transmit personal data, it is recommended that you have an encryption policy in place.
 Find out more about encryption.

 Passwords are commonly used to protect access to systems that process personal data.
 Although the UK GDPR does not say anything specific about passwords, you are required to process personal data securely by means of appropriate technical and organisational measures.

 Therefore, any password setup that you implement must:

 - be appropriate to the particular circumstances of this processing

 - protect against theft of stored passwords

 - protect against 'brute-force' or guessing attacks

 There are a number of additional considerations you will need to take into account when designing your password system, such as the use of an appropriate hashing algorithm to store your passwords, protecting the means by which users enter their passwords, defending against common attacks and the use of two-factor authentication.
-Find out more about password-based authentication schemes for an online service.
+Find out more about password-based authentication schemes for online services.